apache/infrastructure-website/content/pages/project-site.md

 At least <a href="https://github.com/search?q=topic%3Ajbake+org%3Aapache&type=Repositories" target="_blank">two ASF projects</a> use <a href="https://jbake.org/" target="_blank">JBake</a>, a Java-based tool for building static web sites.

+#### Basic website template in Markdown ####

+If you'd like to get started with an easy-to-use, <a href="https://github.github.com/gfm/" target="_blank">Markdown</a>-based site that many projects have used, see the <a href="https://github.com/apache/apache-website-template" target="_blank">sample Apache project website</a> repository which has many useful features and instructions for using svnpubsub.

 ### Tools not supported

 #### Github Pages
 Infra does not have a structure in place to support using [GitHub Pages](github-pages.html) for project websites.

 #### Apache CMS
-The Apache CMS, which projects used to build and deploy their websites since 2010, is no longer available for new projects.
-It will shut down completely in summer, 2021, after all remaining projects on it have migrated to other technologies.
+The Apache CMS, which projects used to build and deploy their websites since 2010, is no longer available as of July 31, 2021.
+All projects that used it, including the main Apache website, have moved to other technologies.

 <h2 id="sitemanagement">Site management</a></h2>